ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 :::warning

-If `allowFeeRecipients` or FeeRewardManager precompile is enabled on the Subnet, but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks it produces.
+If `allowFeeRecipients` or `RewardManager` precompile is enabled on the Subnet, but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks it produces.

 :::